 One traveler who recently visited Cafe in the Sky said that they contacted the cafe first.
 The staff then arranged their transportation but the normal pickup time is every 3:00 AM to 5:00 AM.
 The fare costs PHP 800 for a round trip from the city to the cafe.
 Contact numbers are displayed at the end of the post.

 Best time to go

-The best times to visit this coffee shop is before sunrise or before sunset for a majestic golden hour scene of Baguio City.
+The best times to visit this coffee shop is before sunrise or before sunset to witness the majestic golden hour scene of Baguio City.
 Others wanted to experience sea of clouds on top of the city.
-This sight usually occurs during noon time; but having this experience can happen by chance.
+This sight usually occurs during noon time according to the locals, but having this experience can happen by chance.
 You can call the staffs of the cafe before visiting their place to know if the clouds are already setting in.

-Other travelers mentioned that it is advisable to visit the place earlier than 0400H, since there are no patrolling officers at that time.
+Other travelers mentioned that it is advisable to visit the place earlier than 0400H to avoid the patrolling officers in the checkpoint.